It’s great to be Italian! How can you go wrong

 Performing at Festa Italiana’s are their forte.

-Having performed at Milwaukee’s Festa for 12 years has opened many doors for
+Having performed at Milwaukee’s Festa for over a decade has opened many doors for

 the boys.
 In the fall of 2011 the brothers performed in St. Paul,